axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

    </p>
    <p><img src="/assets/img/dynamic-distribution-4"  alt="Two tables and a graph.
 The table has two rows and six columns.
 The first row is labeled RADs and the second row PRIs.
 The firs column is labeled SALIM and who has 250 RADs and take $2000 in PRI.
 The second column is labeled DALIAH who has 450 RADs and takes $1500 in PRI.
 Next is ALICIA with 670 RADs and takes $5000 in PRI.
 KIM has 200 RADs and takes $2500 in PRI.
 JULIO who has 150 RADs and takes $4000 in PRI.
 The sixth column is labeled ANITA who has 300 RADs and take $1000 in PRI.
 The graph shows a box labeled PRI ACCOUNT which is mostly filled with red.
 Below are graphics representation of the PRIs taken by SALIM, DALIAH, ALICIA, KIM, JULIO, and ANITA.
 ALICIA is takes the largest PRI with $5000 and ANITA the smallest with $1000" title="RADICAL Distribution">
    </p>
    <p>Notice that even though dividends are up, Julio continues to draw from the PRI Account because his PRI is pretty high and his RAD count is pretty low.
-He may want to change his PRI or get feedback on why his RADs are so low.
+He may want to change his PRI or get feedback on why his <SPAN>RAD</SPAN>s are so low.
    </p>

   <h2>By Comparison</h2h1>